sundarrajnithish/F1-Stats-CAN-MATLAB/README.md

 - Extend Simulink model for advanced signal processing
 - Implement machine learning for driving pattern recognition

-One interesting extension I explored during my thesis was creating a hybrid approach that allowed the Universal model to record simulated data to CAN format files, enabling compatibility with the analysis tools designed for the hardware-based approach.
+One interesting extension I explored was creating a hybrid approach that allowed the Universal model to record simulated data to CAN format files, enabling compatibility with the analysis tools designed for the hardware-based approach.
 This allowed for consistent analysis workflows regardless of data source.

 ## 📞 Contact